Developer Guide

 Extensions:

 - 3a1.
-CampusBridge shows an error message indicating the contact does not exist.
+CampusBridge shows an error message indicating the invalid command format.

 Use case ends.

 - 3b1.
-CampusBridge shows an error message indicating the invalid format.
+CampusBridge shows an error message indicating the contact does not exist.

 Use case ends.

-- 4a1.
-CampusBridge shows an error message indicating the tag could not be added.
+- 3c1.
+CampusBridge shows an error message indicating the contact already has these tags.

 Use case ends.